jefferislab/nblastwwwjb/about.md

 This website accompanies [Costa et al. (2014) NBLAST: Rapid, sensitive comparison of neuronal structure and construction of neuron family databases](http://dx.doi.org/10.1101/006346) and acts as a hub for demonstrations of the core NBLAST algorithm (package [nat.nblast](https://github.com/jefferislab/nat.nblast)), along with some features of the [NeuroAnatomy Toolbox](https://github.com/jefferis/nat).

 ## Contact
-For problem-solving, or for more information beyond that contained in the manuscript, please use the [nblast-user google group](https://groups.google.com/forum/#!forum/nblast-user).
+For problem-solving, or for more information beyond that contained in the manuscript, please use the [nat-user google group](https://groups.google.com/forum/#!forum/nat-user) shown in the [FAQ page](faq.md).

 You can also contact Greg Jefferis at jefferis \<at\> mrc-lmb \<dot\> cam \<dot\> ac \<dot\> uk.